 I hate to admit it, but we were actually suckered into paying $25 for an Annual Passholder "sneak preview" of Light Magic.
 This was the gate flyer being handed out that night.

-Also for that $25 price, we were "given" the opportunity to purchase "exclusive" merchandise in advance before the general public.
-I bought this "light-up" button BEFORE I actually saw the parade.
+Also for that $25 price, we were "given" the opportunity to purchase "exclusive" merchandise in advance, before the general public.
+In addition to the "dated" magnet seen at the top of this post, I also bought this "light-up" button BEFORE I actually saw the parade.

 We had originally been very excited to see the new parade.
 After all, if they were getting rid of the Electrical Parade after 24 years, then this new parade must be something pretty incredible, right?
 WRONG!
 The parade was so inexplicably horrible.
 We were dumbfounded.
 How could anything so awful have been allowed to get past the concept stage and actually into the park?
 Who kept green-lighting it along the way?